jimmy6616/Default-Ethos-Nexus/README.md

    ## Setup

-1. Connect the transmitter to the PC and run Ethos Suite, the latest version of Ethos Suite is available [HERE](https://github.com/FrSkyRC/ETHOS-Feedback-Community/releases)
+1. Connect the transmitter to the PC and select Ethos Suite, the latest version of Ethos Suite is available [HERE](https://github.com/FrSkyRC/ETHOS-Feedback-Community/releases)

 2. On you Windows pc\laptop navigate to the file downloaded above (Default Ethos Model.bin), select and copy this file to the transmitter SD card , models directory.